ietf-wg-acme/acme/draft-ietf-acme-acme.md

 All additional fields are specified by the challenge type.
-If the server sets a challenge's "status" to "invalid", it SHOULD also include the "error" field to help the client diagnose why they failed the challenge.
+If the server sets a challenge's "status" to "invalid", it SHOULD also include the "error" field to help the client diagnose why the challenge failed.

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
 In some challenges, like HTTP, TLS SNI, and DNS, the